DarioRoman01/AURA/README.md

 $ ./aura
 ```

-to use a file you can create a file with the .lpp extension and run:
+to use a file you can create a file with the .aura extension and run:
 ```shell
 $ ./aura some/file.aura
 ```